pjn51/brainweb-2/Topics/Trotskyism.md

 ---
 # Introduction
-Trotskyism is a Marxist current basing itself of the works of [[People & Organizations/Trotsky]] and the thinkers in his tradition.
+Trotskyism is a Marxist current basing itself of the works of [[Trotsky]] and the thinkers in his tradition.

 *In my opinion*, Trotskyism is the genuine sucessor to [[Marx]]'s, [[Engels]]', and [[Lenin]]'s legacy, but in the interest of objectivity I'm defining it as separate from orthodox [[Marxism]].